wildfly/quickstart/ejb-security/README.md

 You can now deploy the artifact to JBoss AS by executing the following command:

     mvn jboss-as:deploy

-This will deploy `target/jboss-as-ejb-security` to the running instance of JBoss AS.
+This will deploy the application to the running instance of JBoss AS.

 ## Testing the Quickstart